The Spread of

 "What may be more significant is that fairly often in imperial times women were asked to serve as founders or patrons of men's clubs.
 This might involve provision of a place of meeting, either in the patron's house or in a special building erected or obtained for the purpose, or an endowment for the other expenses of the association, including its banquets, sacrifices, and funeral expenses for members.[Meeks, The First Urban Christians(Yale):24]

 "Such subsidies apart, the poor did what they could.
 Traditionally they became the clients of patrons who provided food or money in exchange for political support or other help.
-If that did not work--and the sources show that the process could involved an intensely competitive scamble--there was begging, stealing, or starving."
+If that did not work--and the sources show that the process could involve an intensely competitive scramble--there was begging, stealing, or starving."
 [Stambaugh, The Ancient Roman City (Johns Hopkins):134]

 "'Middling' persons had always needed protectors."
 [Brown, Poverty and Leadership in the Later Roman Empire (Brandeis):50]